Abhilash5880/Abhilash5880/README.md

 ## About Me

 - 🎓 Pursuing B.Tech. in Information Technology.
-- 💡 I enjoy solving problems with C, C++, Python, HTML/CSS, and JavaScript.
+- 💡 I enjoy solving problems with C, C++, Python and JavaScript.
 - 🎥 Former content creator and editor, now focused on developer learning and growth.
 - 🚀 I build projects that are easy to understand, maintain, and scale.